Pass the safe act

 And then you have the lack of food and water, because at the auctions they're already deprived of water a lot.

 Then you have the long distance transport from north to south, for example, where there's also these drastic temperature changes, So, I've seen transports start out in the snow in Ohio and then end up in 100 degrees in Texas.
 They’re transported in aluminum trailers, which means inside those trailers, temperatures can soar even higher and dehydration is a real concern.
-A lot of horses don't even make that trip, and then they're lingering again at a feedlot or an export pen where they're again receiving very poor care if any.
+A lot of horses don't even make it to the end of that trip.
+Those those left are lingering again at a feedlot or an export pen where they're again receiving very poor care if any.

 What alternatives exist, instead of selling my horse at the sale barn?